jcbmcn/jcbmcn.github.io/content/posts/2025-08-19-talosctl-cdktf-guide.md

       name: none
 ```

 Now we need to configure out control plane machine config and apply.
-Replace te cluster_endpoint and node_attribute ips with your control plane.
+Replace the cluster_endpoint and node_attribute ips with your control plane.

 `main.py`
 ```python